shunkosa/shunkosa.github.io/content/posts/document-your-process-builder.md

 ![](../img/process_metadata_example.png)

 But `<decisions>` represents not only criteria in process, but also evaluation of scheduled action, and of course decision in flow builder.
-That's what I'm struggling to write abstract code.
+Now I write code only for displaying process builder settings, so further studies on flow metadata are needed to make this more abstract.

 ## Next Step
 I'm working on the rest of process builder settings and flow builder settings.
 Your feedback is always welcomed!